Colleen is a psychotherapist retired from private practice, specializing in human relationships.

-While several definitions of this disorder have been provided by eminent clinicians, they all concur in that it constitutes obsession with a real or self-perceived physical flaw.
-This belief can curtail, or even destroy the sufferer’s progress throughout life.
-As such, it deserves to be explored and respected with the care due to any condition which impedes the sufferer’s pathways.
+While several definitions of this disorder have been provided by eminent clinicians, they all concur that it constitutes obsession with a real or self-perceived physical flaw.
+This belief can curtail or even destroy the sufferer’s progress throughout life.
+As such, it deserves to be explored and respected with care due to any condition which impedes the sufferer’s pathways.

-Sadly, some celebrities have had so many well-publicised operations as to render seeking cosmetic procedures as almost farcical.
-Perhaps we need to rethink whether this cynicism is valid or fair to those in search of uplifting benefits, without seismic expectations.
+Sadly, some celebrities have had so many well-publicised operations as to render seeking cosmetic procedures almost farcical.
+Perhaps we need to rethink whether this cynicism is valid or fair to those in search of uplifting benefits without seismic expectations.

 The Endless Quest To Appear Young Forever

-There is some debate as to whether Spanish explorer Ponce De Leon, (1474-1521), truly sought the fountain of youth.
-Born in Spain, in time he became governor of Puerto Rico.
-Eventually he sailed to Florida, where some believe he hoped to locate this enchanted wellspring.
-Whether or not this was his mission, the eagerness to believe in this potential indicates the depth of yearning by so many to appear eternally young and alluring.
+There is some debate as to whether Spanish explorer Ponce De Leon (1474-1521) truly sought the fountain of youth.
+After becoming the governor of Puerto Rico, he sailed to Florida, where some believe he hoped to locate this enchanted wellspring.
+Whether or not this was his mission, the eagerness to believe in this possibility indicates the depth of yearning by so many to appear eternally young and alluring.

-Though almost certainly coincidental, a large percentage of the wealthy elderly retire to Miami Florida.
-One documentary stated a large number of residents purchase face-lifts which, rather than looking natural, make their faces appear “cut”.as an additional proof of their wealth.
+Though almost certainly coincidental, a large percentage of the wealthy elderly retire to Miami, Florida.
+One documentary stated a large number of residents purchase facelifts which, rather than looking natural, make their faces appear “cut” as additional proof of their wealth.

 A Healthy Response to Potential Taunting

 The daughter of one young couple was born with a distinctive mole on one cheek.
-Given their awareness of children to prey upon the sensitivities of others, these parents understood the potentially lasting damage generated by childhood ridicule.
+Given their awareness that children often prey upon the sensitivities of others, these parents understood the potentially lasting damage generated by childhood ridicule.